IrondiUg/RBAC_2FA_System/README.md

 ## Core Functionality
 - 👥 **Role-Based Access:** Each user’s permissions are determined by their department and role, ensuring proper access control.
 - 📱 **Multi-Factor Authentication (MFA):** QR-code-based TOTP authentication with Google Authenticator or Authy.
+- 🔏 **Failed Login Attemp Limit:** After 3 failed login attempts, account is locked, to be retreived throught IT support.
 - 🎛️ **Custom Dashboards:** Personalized dashboards for each role provide relevant tools and information.
 - ⏰ **Time-Based Login Restrictions:** Users can only log in during working hours (8 AM–4 PM) unless granted admin authorization.
 - 📌 **Comprehensive Activity Tracking:** Every login, logout, and action is recorded for audit and accountability purposes.